Skip to Content

 Death in Paradise filming locations around Deshaies

-Here’s where to find the main Death in Paradise filming locations – from the detective’s beach hut and Catherine’s bar to the sites of some of the most iconic murders.
+Here’s where to find the main Death in Paradise filming locations – from the detective’s beach shack and Catherine’s bar to the sites of some of the most iconic murders.

-If you’re short on time or don’t have a car, you can spend the day in Deshaies (reachable by taxi or bus from the island’s capital Pointe-à-Pitre) and explore the main locations on foot.
-But if you want to see further afield, there are a couple of guided tours available though Karukra Experiences and Low-Key Tours*, or you could hire a car and driver.
+It’s useful to have a hire car as several locations are outside Deshaies.
+But if you’re short on time or don’t have a car, you can spend the day in Deshaies (reachable by taxi or bus from the island’s biggest town Pointe-à-Pitre) and explore the main locations on foot.

 Deshaies harbour, Basse-Terre, Guadeloupe